aosabook/500lines/dagoba/chapter.md

 }
 ```

-Our engine up until this point has traded simplicity for performance, but one of the nice things about this strategy is that it leaves doors open for global optimizations that may have been unavailable if we had opted to locally optimize as we designed the system.
+Our engine up until this point has traded simplicity for performance, but one of the nice things about this strategy is that it leaves doors open for global optimizations that may have been unavailable if we had opted to optimize locally as we designed the system.

-Optimizing a program can often increase complexity and reduce the elegance of the system, making it harder to reason about and maintain the system.
+Optimizing a program can often increase complexity and reduce the elegance of the system, making it harder to reason about and maintain.
 Breaking abstraction barriers for performance gains is one of the more egregious forms, but even something seemingly innocuous like embedding performance-oriented code into business logic makes maintenance more difficult.

 In light of that, this type of "orthogonal optimization" is particularly appealing.
 We can add optimizers in modules or even user code, instead of having them tightly coupled to the engine.
 We can test them in isolation, or in groups, and with the addition of generative testing we could even automate that process, ensuring that our available optimizers play nicely together.